Gigi-dev21/Gigi-dev21/README.md

 ## 👋 Hey there!
 Glad You Dropped By
-<p>Welcome to Embet's GitHub!
+<p>Welcome to Gigi's GitHub!
 I'm a full stack developer with 1+ of hands-on volunteer experience and a strong focus on building real-world projects that make an impact.</p>

 <h2>💻 Tech Stack</h2>